ben-xo/sslscrobbler/README.md

 ## 1.4 Options

-Add the following options to the command when running from Terminal / DOS:
+Add the following options to the command when running from Terminal / DOS to control the behaviour.

+If you supply no options, SSLScrobbler will show you that it's working, but the information won't be sent anywhere or available to use except by reading the output; so you will want to study the options (especially the options from `--plugin-help`)

+### 1.4.1 Basic options

 `-h` or `--help`
 A reminder of this information.